syncfusion-content/fileformat-docs/FileFormat/Presentation/Working with Tables.md

 table.HasTotalRow = true;

-//Retrieve each cell and fill text content to the cell.
+//Retrieves each cell and fills text content to the cell.

 ICell cell = table[0, 0];